MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Applying the MDM to PDEs

 Using the truncated solutions we obtain a \emph{multivariate decomposition} of the full solution $u(\cdot,\bsy)$ by means of the \emph{anchored decomposition}, cf.~\eqref{eq:anchored-decomposition-F} and~\eqref{eq:MDM-decomposition-F},

 with $u(\cdot, \bsy_\setv)$ being $\setv$-truncated solutions.
 Note that the full solution consists of $\setu$-projected solutions which in their turn consist of $\setv$-truncated solutions.
-The infinite sum in~\eqref{eq:decomposition-u} will be truncated to the so-called \emph{active set}, which we will denote by $\setU_\epsilon$, for a given requested accuracy~$\epsilon$.
+The infinite sum in~\eqref{eq:decomposition-u} will be truncated to the active set $\setU_\epsilon$.
 Compared to the more standard solution method of truncating the problem to the first $s$ dimensions, see~\eqref{eq:truncate-s}, we remind the reader that, cf.~\eqref{eq:anchored-decomposition-F},